To assist in the protection of natural habitats and the flora and fauna they support

 Mosi-oa-Tunya National Park, Zambia

-ALERT, through our partner Lion Encounter, conducts regular anti-poaching patrols with, and under the supervision of, Zambia Wildlife Authority (ZAWA) staff.
-The aim is to remove snares set by poachers that are then handed over to ZAWA to be destroyed.
+ALERT, through our partner Lion Encounter, conducts regular anti-poaching patrols to remove snares set by poachers with, and under the supervision of, Zambia National Parks & Wildlife Department staff.

 2010: 352 snares removed